SpenceKonde/DxCore/megaavr/libraries/EEPROM/README.md

 The library provides a global variable named `EEPROM`, you use this variable to access the library functions.
 The methods provided in the EEPROM class are listed below.

-### Warning about invalid addresses
-It is possible to specify addresses beyond the end of the EEPROM or (through a negative number) ones before it's beginning.
-On parts with 256b of EEPROM, this just wraps around to the other end, like classic AVRs did.
-On parts with less, it will still wrap around, but addresses between the end of the EEPROM and 255 (after which it wraps around) read as 0x00 and cannot be written.
-On Dx-series parts, many of which have 512b of EEPROM, there is no wraparound, and if you go far enough out and try to write, you'll overwrite other stuff.
-Don't do that.

 ### EEPROM Sizes